 NEEDED: 3 M (45-60)—one for each of the title characters

 A founding father, a Victorian novelist and a Russian revolutionary walk into a . . . stop me if you’ve heard this one.
 Thomas Jefferson (yes that one), Charles Dickens (the very same) and Count Leo Tolstoy (who else?) are brought together in the afterlife for a blistering battle of wits over the true meaning of the four Gospels.
 Imagine the literary love-child of Steve Allen’s Meeting of Minds and Jean-Paul Sartre’s No Exit.
 “If religion and comedy had a baby, this would be it.”
 (Huffington Post)

 WHAT YOU NEED FOR AUDITIONS

 For plays we do readings from the script at auditions.
 So to prepare, read the script at least once before the audition date.
-Unless the script is widely available at the library or used book stores scripts can be borrowed from the theater.
-For musicals and Shakespeare we handle the audition a bit differently, call the church office at 426-7421 during normal business hours to sign up for an audition time, and to find out what to prepare.
+If you need a copy of the script, call Thom at 426-7421 x103.
+For musicals and Shakespeare we handle the audition a bit differently; call Thom for more information.

 NEED A TENTATIVE SCHEDULE BEFORE AUDITIONING?

-Email Thom Hofrichter (firstname.lastname@example.org) and request one.
-If you don’t have email, (why not?) you can call Thom at the Theater (422-6329), and he will mail you one.
+Email Thom Hofrichter (email@example.com) and request one.
+If you don’t have email, (why not?) you can call Thom at the Theater (426-7421 x103), and he will mail you one.
 These schedules are tentative, we schedule every possible date knowing that we will lose some to conflicts.

 HOW TO PREPARE FOR AN AUDITION